Is it colic? Is he allergic to something in my milk? What is happening?!

 *About half way through this blog post my little baby woke up after a tiny mini half hour nap (oh those dreaded nano naps!), I picked him up, took off his nappy and before I knew it he was peeing all over me.
 I then had to strap him to my back and finish typing this while standing.
 So I guess not being able to finish a post without the baby waking up, wanting to be held and peeing on me is normal as well….*

 For more information on how to tell your baby is getting enough milk and is not cranky because they are hungry, visit this page for my post on Milk Supply

 For more information on getting baby to nap longer, head over to my post on naps – Nap Time

 *Some babies get cranky for serious reasons including; an allergy to something you are eating which is going through your milk, reflux and other various medical conditions or breastfeeding issues.
 Trust your instincts.
-If you feel as though there is something serious going on then please contact me via email or phone or contact your GP.*
+If you feel as though there is something serious going on then please seek further help.